teambit/docs/docs/workspace/workspace-ui.md

 ## Local component dev-server

 Each component has it's own local dev-server it renders when you browse it, the output of the local server is rendered in the workspace UI when you choose to view a specific component.
 The component's development server and features are part of the [component development environment](/docs/environment/overview).
 The workspace UI communicates with the **environments** to render information about the component.

-> TODO - Diagram
->
-> this should show that the right-panel is an iFrame that renders the selected component from the component-list.

 * **Overview** - Renders a documentation page for each component.
 [Learn more](/docs/documentation/automated-docs).
 * **Compositions** - An isolated rendering environment for the component used for testing the code in different compositions and scenarios.
 [Learn more](/docs/compositions/develop-in-isolation).